 Santa Apolonia is one of the main train stations of Lisbon and is the primary departure station for all international rail routes.
 The station is to the east of the historic centre and is positioned on a stretch of flat land between the Tejo Estuary and the hills of the Alfama district.

-Santa Apolonia is the oldest train station in Lisbon, being constructed in 1865, and was initially envisaged as grand terminus connecting European rail services with cruise liners heading across the Atlantic to the Americas.
+Santa Apolonia is the oldest train station in Lisbon, being constructed in 1865, and was initially envisaged as a grand terminus connecting European rail services with cruise liners heading across the Atlantic.

 Related articles: Lisbon metro guide

-Santa Apolónia is the departure location for intercity train services head to the north of Portugal (Coimbra, Aveiro, Porto, Braga and Guimarães).
-These trains are operated by Comboios de Portugal (CP) the national train operator of Portugal.
-The 2018 timetable can be seen on their website:
+Santa Apolónia is the departure location for intercity train services that head to the north of Portugal, such as Coimbra, Aveiro, Porto, Braga and Guimarães.
+These trains are operated by Comboios de Portugal (CP), the national train operator of Portugal.
+The 2022 timetable of these services can be seen on their website:

-Advice: There are many third-party booking websites for train travel but it makes sense to purchase tickets from the CP website (https://www.cp.pt) as they are without booking fees.
-European rail cards are very poor value in Portugal.
+Advice: There are many third-party booking websites for train travel, but it makes sense to purchase tickets directly from the CP website (https://www.cp.pt), as there are no booking fees.
+European railcards are very poor value in Portugal.

-The Santa Apolonia is closer to popular tourist districts Baixa/Alfama/Chiado districts, as either a short metro/taxi ride or walk.
-The Estação do Oriente is much closer to the airport and is the better choice for passengers who are arriving by air.
-Both stations are good for tourists; Santa Apolonia is small classical station, while Estação do Oriente is much larger but again easy to navigate.
+The Santa Apolonia is closer to the tourist districts of Baixa, Alfama and Chiado, and is a short walk or metro ride.
+The Estação do Oriente is much closer to the airport and is the better choice if you are arriving by air.
+Both stations are good for tourists; Santa Apolonia is a small station, while Estação do Oriente is much larger and more modern but, easy to travel through.